willhogan11/Adv_OOP_Assignment/README.md

 Here are the full steps for running this application;
 - Download a copy of this repository.
 - Extract the src java files (and package names) along with the above jar file, into a directory of your choosing.
+- Add the jar file to the build path of your project.
 - Change (if required) the package naming convention (The current ones are ```ie.gmit.sw.Reflection``` and ```ie.gmit.sw.SwingGUI```).
-- Compile all .java source files if running from the command line
+- Compile all .java source files if running from the command line.
 - Launch the application by executing the ```Runner``` class inside the ```ie.gmit.sw.SwingGUI``` package.
 - Click the **Display Metric Summary** button on the JFrame that appears.
 - View the Metrics displayed in a separate JTable.